How to Set Up Google Search Console

 You absolutely must verify your Google Search Console ownership after creating your website if you want to thrive in the competitive realm of SEO.
 While you don’t have to verify your website in GSC to show up in search results, doing so grants you access to all the important data provided by the tool.
 Google Search Console is an invaluable tool for webmasters, enabling them to identify site errors, ensure proper indexing of web pages, assess mobile-friendliness, gain insights into the search queries people used to find their site, and much more.

 And today, our goal is to tell you how to set up Google Search Console right.

 How to add your site to Google Search Console

-To add your website to GSC and verify your ownership, you need to sign in to Google Search Console, click Add New Property, choose and use one of the five available options to prove that you own your website:
+To add your website to GSC and verify your ownership, you need to sign in to your Google Search Console account, choose one of the suggested property types, and use one of the five available options to prove that you own your website: